Author picture Phil Leggetter

 • Outbound webhook infrastructure: Trigger once and Hookdeck manages the queuing and routing of payloads to their final destinations at the rate you choose, with automatic retries.

-• Asynchronous APIs: Ingest events at scale through REST API endpoints.
+• Asynchronous API gateway: Ingest events at scale through REST API endpoints.

 • Route events between third parties: Take messages from external sources, transform the payloads as needed, and route them to external destinations according to the rules you define.